Caron Treatment Centers Offers Substance Abuse Prevention and Safety Tips for Parents of Teens and Young Adults

 - More than 90 percent of adolescents and young adults list marijuana as one of their drugs of choice when admitted for addiction treatment at Caron Treatment Centers

-The good news is there are steps parents can take to make a difference.
+The good news is there are steps parents can take to make a difference and reduce the likelihood of teen addiction.
 Granger’s top five include:

 1. Prevent Medicine Cabinet Mayhem